dorkodu/sage/sage.md

 All entity types within a Sage schema must have unique, string names.
 No two provided entity types may have the same name.
 No provided type may have a name which conflicts with any built in types (including Scalar and Introspection types).

 All items *(entities, their attributes and acts)* defined within a schema must not have a name which begins with ‘**@**‘ *(at symbol)*, as this is used exclusively by Sage’s introspection system.

+### Types

+The fundamental unit of any Sage schema is the *type*.

+The most basic type is a `Scalar`.
+A scalar represents a primitive value, like a string or an integer.

+However, we have a concept called **“constraints”.** The most important constraint is **strict-types**.
+Oftentimes it is useful to add some constraints to attributes, like **strict-types**.
+For example, strict-type constraint allows the schema to specify exactly which data type is expected from a specific attribute.
+With Sage; you can do that, too.